The General Power of Competence

 The Government introduced the General Power of Competence (GPC) in the Localism Act 2011 to give eligible councils the power to ‘do anything individuals may generally do’ as long as it is not prohibited by other legislation or restrictions.
 It is a power of first resort so the power may be used without having to consider other powers first.

-Stirchley and Brookside Parish Council resolved at a full meeting of the council in February 2017 that they meet the following criteria:
+Stirchley and Brookside Parish Council resolved at the AGM in of the council in mAY 2019 that they meet the following criteria: